Foxconn: Working conditions

-In October 2012, the company admitted that 14-year-old children had worked for a short time at a facility in Yantai, Shandong Province, as part of an internship programme, in violation of the age limit of 16 for legal workers.
+In October 2012, the company admitted that 14-year-old children had worked for a short time at a facility in Yantai, Shandong Province, as part of an internship programme, in violation of the minimum age of 16 for legal workers.
 Foxconn said that the workers had been brought in to help deal with a labor shortage, and Xinhua quoted an official saying that 56 underage interns would be returned to their schools.
 Reuters quoted Foxconn saying that 2.7 percent of its workforce in China were long- or short-term interns.
 In response to the scrutiny, Foxconn said it would cut overtime from the current 20 hours per week to less than nine hours a week.

 Also in October 2012, there was a crisis concerning an injured worker in which 26-year-old Zhang Tingzhen suffered an electric shock and fell in a factory accident a year earlier.
 His doctors did immediate surgery to remove part of his brain, "[after which] he lost his memory and can neither speak, walk".
 When his father attempted to get compensation in 2012, Reuters reported that Foxconn told the family to transport and submit him for a disability assessment in Huizhou 70 km away, or it would cut off funding for his treatment.
 His doctors protested the move for fear of a brain haemorrhage en route, and the company stated that it was acting within labour laws.
 His family later sued Foxconn in 2012 and argued in court that Tingzhen had been summoned to the wrong city.
 In 2014, a court ruled that he had to be assessed in Huizhou to receive compensation, with Foxconn offering a settlement for the father to recant his criticisms, which was refused.

 In February 2015, Beijing News reported that an official with the All China Federation of Trade Union (ACFTU), Guo Jun, said that Foxconn allegedly forced employees to work overtime, resulting in occasional death by karōshi or suicide.
 Jun also said that the illegal overtime resulted from a lack of investigation and light punishments.
 Foxconn, in return, issued a statement questioning Guo's allegations, arguing workers wanted to work overtime to earn more money.

 In November 2017, the Financial Times reported that it had found several students working 11-hour days at the iPhone X plant in Henan province, violating the 40-hour-per-week mandate for children.
 In response, Foxconn announced that it has stopped the interns' illegal overtime work at the factory in which 3,000 students had been hired that September.